Phungling Municipality: Transportation

 Phungling Municipality is linked with roadway and airway.
 It is connected to rest of the country through the Mechi Highway, a 268-km road which begins in Kechana of Jhapa district and ends in Taplejung.
 Passenger buses and jeeps to Taplejung are easily available in Birtamod.
 Suketar Airport has flights from Biratnagar and Kathmandu.

 Media

 To promote local culture Phungling has 3 FM radio stations: Radio Tamor - 102.0 MHz which is a community radio station, Taplejung F.M. - 94.0 MHz and Radio Faktanglung 89.8 MHz.

 Pathibhara Devi Temple

 One of the major attractions is the Pathibhara Devi Temple.
-This little-known region attracts tourists seeking spiritual fulfillment and blessings from the powerful Pathibhara Devi.
+A little-known region, It attracts tourists seeking spiritual fulfillment and blessings from the Pathibhara Devi.
 Kiranti, Hindus and Buddhists reach the temple for celebrations during special occasions.
-The trek to pathibhara Devi (3794 m) combined with the natural and cultural experiences of the region make the visit a unique exhilarating experience.
+The trek to pathibhara Devi (3794 m) also includes natural and cultural experiences of the region.
 It takes a day to reach the temple on foot from Taplejung Bazaar.
-On the way to the temple are many species of rhododendron which are unique.
+On the way to the temple are many species of rhododendron which are rare to see.